 Some species of hornets also eat flower nectar and pollen, just like bees, which means some hornets help plants by pollination.
 Although, no pollinating insects are quite as efficient pollinators as native bees.

-Most hornets only eat meat, usually other insects.
+Most hornets only eat meat and other insects.
 However, there are some types of hornets that also eat flower nectar and pollen.

 Some hornet species can make a small amount of honey that they regurgitate for their larvae to eat.
 However, they don’t collect pollen the way honey bees do.